mattbrailsford/umbraco-fluidity/docs/_pages/02-api-10-events.md

 #### Saved(object sender, SavedEntityEventArgs args)
 {: .signature}

 Raised when the repository `Save` method is called and after the entity has been saved.
-The `args` param contains an `Entity` property with `Before` and `After` inner properties providing access to a copy of the previously persisted entity (or null if a new entity) and the updated entity about just saved.
+The `args` param contains an `Entity` property with `Before` and `After` inner properties providing access to a copy of the previously persisted entity (or null if a new entity) and the updated entity just saved.

 ````csharp
 // Example